-There are a number of budget airlines you can checkout.
+There are several budget airlines you can checkout.
 Use airfare comparison tools online to get the cheapest possible.
 Of course, you are also going to consider the service that your prospective carriers deliver when deciding which one to choose.

-Tip: Cebu Pacific tend to give promos on dates having national significance (e.g. national holidays).
+Tip: Cebu Pacific tends to give promos on dates having national significance (e.g. national holidays).
 However, they are also fond of giving surprises, so it makes sense to keep an eye on their activities.
-Surbscribe to their newsletters, follow them on social media, check their sites from time to time.
+Subscribe to their newsletters, follow them on social media, check their sites from time to time.

 Not all nationalities have the privilege to enter Japan visa-free.
-And, if you are like me that hold a Philippine passport, you need to apply for a tourist visa and get approved prior to your visit.
+And, if you are like me that hold a Philippine passport, you need to apply for a tourist visa and get approved before your visit.
 So, work on it ahead of time also.

-The tourist visa application process is not that difficult for as long as you are able to submit all of the requirements.
-If you lack some documents (like in my case), that means additional legwork for you.
-That is why you apply way ahead of your target visit date… So that you have an ample time to work on the lacking documents, if there is any.
+The tourist visa application process is not that difficult for as long as you can submit all of the requirements.
+If you lack some documents (like my case), that means additional legwork for you.
+That is why you apply way ahead of your target visit date… So that you have ample time to work on the lacking documents – if there is any.

 This can be paid at the airport, but you also have the option of paying for it during your online airline booking.

 My practice is to pay travel tax at the airport for one reason – I do not want to pay on something that I am not 100% sure yet – that I indeed can go.
 What if my visa is denied?
 At least, I save some amount.